“A sunscreen several times a day keeps the big bad melanoma away”. Altruist sunscreen is what I currently use to keep the bad guy away.

 The Altruist Dermatologist Sunscreen is an affordable sunscreen brand developed by a bunch of dermatologists (hence the name I guess).
 They actually sell them in pairs and at an extremely cheap price too (about 8 pounds for the two bottles!).
 It’s sold on Amazon and that’s like 4000 Naira for TWO 100ml tubes of sunscreen, crazy right?
 However, shipping to Nigeria will definitely cost you so much that you’d rather buy one 100ml tube here for 4500 Naira (It’s okay to wish you weren’t living in Nigeria lol).
 It also comes in SPF30 and in 200ml tubes too.
 You can read all about it on their website.

-Another sunscreen you can buy, if you’re not constrained by price, is the Black Girl sunscreen!!
-It’s apparently guaranteed to NOT give you that whit cast.
-I’d really love to try it out someday.
+Another sunscreen you can buy, if you’re not constrained by price, is the Black Girl sunscreen.
+It’s apparently guaranteed to NOT give you that white cast.
+I’d love to try it out someday.

 They apparently also give some proceeds from every purchase to support children with albinism in Africa.
-I examined the ingredients too and I noticed it had ceterayl alcohol in it (alcohols are a NO-NO) but it’s a fatty alcohol and those are the good kinds.
+I examined the ingredients too and I noticed it had ceterayl alcohol in it (alcohols are a NO-NO).
+However, this one is a fatty alcohol and those are the good kinds.
 It also has titanium dioxide and there are controversies around it but they say theirs is nano and so safe.
 No other ingredient triggered my danger alerts and that was a relief.

 Thoughts After Use